 Note: Muscles aren’t the only beneficiaries of heat.
 Higher temperatures improve the function of the nervous system, meaning that messages are carried more rapidly to and from the brain or spinal cord.
 Warm muscles are more elastic and are less susceptible to injury.
 Warmer temperatures produce a more fluid stretch, allowing for a greater range of motion.
 Cold muscles don’t absorb shock and impact as well and do not stretch as easily, so cold muscles get injured more readily.

 Just come in 15 minutes before your first class and fill out a waiver form.

 Students under 17 must have a parent or guardian sign this form before taking class.
 You can request one from firstname.lastname@example.org and we will send you a copy you can print to bring in signed by a parent or guardian.

-Your mat and towels are included in your 2 Week Intro but you are welcome to bring your own large beach or bath towel, wear comfortable clothes (no sweatpants), and be prepared to sweat.
+Bring your own large beach or bath towel, wear comfortable clothes (no sweatpants), and be prepared to sweat.
 Yoga is best done on an empty stomach.